 The bald eagle is the most famous type of eagle in the world.
 It’s a national symbol of the United States of America, bringing a great deal of other symbolic meanings to the table.

 Bald Eagle symbolism extends to what the founding fathers thought about America in the future.
-As such, it’s symbolic of freedom, independence, strength, divinity, renewed life, and direction.
+As such, the bald eagle represents freedom, independence, strength, divinity, renewed life, and direction.

 John F. Kennedy once wrote: